You must have a valid library card to check out materials.

 Residents living within the Morrison city limits pay a library tax as part of their property tax; as such they will not be charged any additional fee for a library card.
 All residents living within the city limits are eligible to receive their own library card.
 Children who have completed kindergarten may receive a library card with parent consent.

 Because properties outside the city limits of Morrison are not charged a library tax, rural residents may purchase library cards for an annual fee set by the Library Board of Trustees.
-The current fee per household is $55.00.
+The fee effective July 1, 2023, is $60 per year per household.

 How to Get Your Card